guramritcse/Deep-Learning-for-Image-Inpainting/README.md

 ## Autoencoder
 * Navigate to [Autoencoder](./Autoencoder/) folder.
+* For continuing training from a checkpoint or testing, download the `autoencoder.pth` file from [AutoEncoder](https://iitbacin-my.sharepoint.com/:f:/g/personal/210050035_iitb_ac_in/EgWxZCttLY5PpnalGrCBiYIBTTu-RueRN5Xi34y9u6MBJA?e=UnRFiT) and place it in the [Autoencoder](./Autoencoder/) folder.
 * To train the model from scratch, run the following command:
 ```
 python3 train.py --niter <number_of_iterations>